 Can I switch anytime, or do I have to wait for my contract to end?

 You can switch anytime, but you may face early termination fees if you leave your current plan early.
-Always review contract terms before enrolling with a new supplier.
+Always review contract terms and contract end dates before enrolling with a new supplier.

 Do I have to contact my current supplier to cancel?